Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 A basic result in the logarithmic theory of stable maps is combinatorial finiteness.
 After fixing numerical invariants, there exist finitely many combinatorial types of tropical stable maps which can arise as combinatorial types of logarithmic stable maps to a fixed target~\cite[Section~3.1]{GS13}.
-When we speak of tropical moduli stacks, we fix a finite partially ordered set of combinatorial types, closed under specialization.
-This guarantees that the stacks are of finite type.
-Note that the combinatorial type here is the data comprising of the stable dual graph of the source curve, the strata to which each component maps, the curve classes of the components, and the contact orders of edges and half edges corresponding to nodes and marks.
-See~\cite[]{ACGS15}
+When we speak of tropical moduli stacks, we fix a finite set of combinatorial types, closed under specialization.
+This guarantees that the tropical stacks are of finite type.
+The combinatorial type here is the data comprising of the stable dual graph of the source curve, the strata to which each component maps, the curve classes of the components, and the contact orders of edges and half edges corresponding to nodes and marked points.
+See~\cite{ACGS15}